tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 but you cannot open them in older product versions.
 For example, the new database file format version `2` can be opened in Tableau Desktop 2020.4.15 but it cannot be opened in Tableau Desktop 2020.3.
-The complete compatiblility matrix is documented in the version sections below.
+The complete compatibility matrix is documented in the version sections below.
 :::